veermanav09/AI_Emotion_Recognition/README.md

 # AI-based Emotion Recognition for Tailored Advertisements

 Multimodal (vision + audio + text) emotion recognition with late fusion.
 Includes a dummy dataset to run end-to-end without external downloads.
+It is also going for publication as Research Paper.

 ## Project Structure
 ```